List of international presidential trips made by Kersti Kaljulaid

 Kaljulaid with Russian President Vladimir Putin.

 This is a list of official overseas trips made by Kersti Kaljulaid, the 5th President of Estonia.
 On many of her overseas visits, she has been accompanied by Georgi–Rene Maksimovski, who is her husband and concurrently the First Gentleman of Estonia.

 List of visits

+Number of visits per country where President Kaljulaid has travelled: